LaGitit/project-stuttgart/README.md

 - Porsche AG owns all rights to its branding and intellectual property.

-- You will not redistribute Porsche assets from this project."*
+- You will not redistribute Porsche assets from this project.*

 *This repository’s code (excluding Porsche assets) is MIT-licensed, but Porsche-related content remains proprietary.
 To request removal of any copyrighted material, contact richardlawal2001@gmail.com.*